stratisproject/Documentation/source/Architecture Reference/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 Coin View
 -----------
 The coin view represents the UTXO set.
 Each time the consensus tip moves forward, it needs to be recalculated.
-It can be thought of as the amount of STRAT or BTC which is spendable at any given block height.
+It can be thought of as the amount of STRAX or BTC which is spendable at any given block height.
 As the consensus tip moves forward one block, the number of UTXOs changes, which reflects UTXOs being spent and new UTXOs being created as payments and change.

 The coin view makes use of a database and cache.
 It can be rewound although rewinding is expensive.